-Paired with fish or conch, peas and grits was the favoured side dish in the past, and was made from locally-grown pigeon peas and maize.
-As time progressed, trade with other countries increased and rice gradually replaced the maize.
+Paired with fish or conch, peas and grits was the favored side dish in the past, and was made from locally grown pigeon peas and maize, which was hand ground.
+As time passed, trade with other countries increased, and imported rice gradually replaced the maize.
 Today, peas n’ rice is by far the most common compliment to local seafood dishes.

 Trade between the Turks and Caicos archipelago and the island of Hispaniola has existed since the days of the Taino aborigine peoples, and it’s surprising how similar the dynamics were over several centuries.
 The people in the islands have changed over time, yet collected sea salt, dried fish and conch would still be exchanged for produce from the greener island of Hispaniola.
 The Taino’s giant dugout canoes conceded to the Caicos Sloops, yet the same driving force continued.